carbon-language/carbon-lang/docs/project/principles/success_criteria.md

 This criterion does not include:

 -   Cleaning up coding style to idiomatic Carbon.
-    -   For example, heavy use of C++ pre-processor macros may result in expanded code where there is no equivalent Carbon metaprogramming construct.
+    -   For example, heavy use of C++ preprocessor macros may result in expanded code where there is no equivalent Carbon metaprogramming construct.